JamesMGithire/calorie-arc/calorie_client/README.md

 Calorie Arc is a calories tracker app that allows its users to plan their meals and keep track of their calorie intake.

 # Project Description
 Calorie Arc helps people live healthier lives by taking control of what they eat.
 It gives the users a chance to choose through an array of meal plans and calculates the calories in every meal.

-GUIDELINES
-What was your motivation?
-We sought to .

-Why did you build this project?
-Calorie Arc is a collaborative project built to help people who want to gain, lose or maintain their weight.
-Calorie Arc gives its users a chance to plan their meals and track their calorie intake.
+Whether you want to gain, lose or maintain your weight, Calorie Arc is the app for you.

-What problem does it solve?

-What did you learn?

-What makes your project stand out?
-If your project has a lot of features, consider adding a "Features" section and listing them here.
+# Technologies
+Being a collaborative project, Calorie Arc used different technologies to create a functional app, give the users a unique and aestheticlly pleasing experience and make integration of the code easier.
+Among the technologies used was ReactJs for event handling and Ruby for the back end.
+# Features

+# Credits
+Technical Mentor: Daniel Karanja who was there to guide us through our project

+Members/Collaborators
+James Githire - Scrum master, Full-stack developer Sigei Isack - Full-stack developer
+Shantel Risper - Full-stack developer
+Philip Waruingi - Full-stack developer
+Tressie Muthuri - Full-stack developer, UI & UX enthusiast, Architectural Designer

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).